-- Anyone within the school environment will not be allowed access to public or unregulated chat rooms. - Children should use only regulated educational chat environments e.g. www.gridclub.com, skyping,.
-This use will be supervised and the importance of chat room safety emphasised following government guidelines.
+- Anyone within the school environment will not be allowed access to public or unregulated chat rooms. - Children should use only regulated educational chat environments e.g. Purple mash This use will be supervised and the importance of chat room safety emphasised following government guidelines.